elenagalluzzo/swift-portfolio/README.md

 # Swift Portfolio
-Hello, thank you for viewing my swift portfolio.
-My iOS projects can be found below.
+Hello, thank you for viewing my Swift portfolio.
+My iOS app projects can be found below.

 ## Care Capsule: AI Powered Elder Care Assistant
 Care Capsule is a SwiftUI app built for the 2024 Swift Student Challenge that is a comprehensive healthcare companion app designed to assist elderly users by providing easily accessible care through their mobile devices.
 Built with SwiftUI and Swift Concurrency, the app features an AI-driven assistant chatbot, medication scheduling and task tracking, support resources tailored for seniors, and personal contacts, memories, and log management systems, featuring custom components, with local persistent SwiftData datastore.